 Since our first digital brand launch in 2018, we have disrupted the way millions of consumers shop for beauty products by bringing them online and transforming the shopping experience.
-We bring visitors to our website, turn them into users by asking questions and learning about them, and then leverage the data we have across the platform to convert them into paying customers.
-We have built a platform of over 40 million users that we have direct access to and have generated over 1 billion unique data points on our users' beauty preferences through our digital model.
-As of March 31, 2023, we had over 4 million active customers, or customers that made at least one purchase with us within the last 12 months.
+We have built a platform of over 25 million users that we have direct access to and have generated over 1 billion unique data points through our digital, DTC model.